-As on most other websites you are leaving electronic trails e.g. through cookies when using Jyske Bank’s websites, netbanks and apps.
+As on most other websites you leave electronic trails e.g. through cookies when using the Jyske Bank Group’s websites, netbanks and apps.

 What is a cookie?

-A cookie is a small text file that will be stored on your browser and that enable us to recognise your PC, tablet or mobile telephone.
-By using cookies we register anonymous information to make the website more user-friendly, effective and targeted.
+A cookie is a small text file that is stored on your browser and that enables us to recognise your PC, tablet or mobile telephone.
+By using cookies we register anonymous information to make the websites, netbanks and apps more user-friendly, effective and targeted.

 |Which cookies do we use and why?

 Session cookies are necessary to keep interaction between your PC and a website/application.
 This is, for instance, the case with the netbank, which cannot be used, if you have not allowed cookies in your browser.
 Session cookies are deleted when the browser is closed.

 Persistent cookies are stored on your PC to retain your preferences.
 Example: A banner appears, which you delete after having read the message.
 We will then store a cookie telling us that you do not want to see the banner again.

 Third-party cookies are cookies placed by other companies’ websites or software.
 This makes it possible for such companies to recognise you across various websites and register your behaviour.
 Basically, this takes place in depersonalised form.
 Yet, it is possible for them to see your IP address and in certain instances they can also correlate your behaviour at Jyske Bank’s websites to or with information from other websites.

 At Jyske Bank’s websites you may come across the following third-party cookies: